gladly-team/next-firebase-auth/README.md

 `whenAuthed` | The action to take if the user is authenticated.
 One of `AuthAction.RENDER` or `AuthAction.REDIRECT_TO_APP`. | `AuthAction.RENDER`
 `whenUnauthedBeforeInit` | The action to take if the user is *not* authenticated but the Firebase client JS SDK has not yet initialized.
 One of: `AuthAction.RENDER`, `AuthAction.REDIRECT_TO_LOGIN`, `AuthAction.SHOW_LOADER`. | `AuthAction.RENDER`
 `whenUnauthedAfterInit` | The action to take if the user is *not* authenticated and the Firebase client JS SDK has already initialized.
 One of: `AuthAction.RENDER`, `AuthAction.REDIRECT_TO_LOGIN`. | `AuthAction.RENDER`
-`appPageURL` | The redirect destination URL when we should redirect to the app. | `config.appPageURL` `authPageURL` | The redirect destination URL when we should redirect to the login page. | `config.authPageURL` `LoaderComponent` | The component to render when the user is unauthed and `whenUnauthedBeforeInit` is set to `AuthAction.SHOW_LOADER`. | null
+`appPageURL` | The redirect destination URL when we should redirect to the app.
+Can be a string or a function that receives `{ ctx }` and returns a URL. | `config.appPageURL`
+`authPageURL` | The redirect destination URL when we should redirect to the login page.
+Can be a string or a function that receives `{ ctx }` and returns a URL. | `config.authPageURL`
+`LoaderComponent` | The component to render when the user is unauthed and `whenUnauthedBeforeInit` is set to `AuthAction.SHOW_LOADER`. | null

 For example, this page will redirect to the login page if the user is not authenticated: